-At your request, the courses can be structured for a different schedule (5 training days).
+At your request, the courses can be structured for a different schedule (5 or 7 training days).

 Participants: 20-25 adults involved in education

-Course fee: According to the Erasmus+ guide, including course preparation, training, training materials, administration costs, organizational costs and 24 hours emergency support.
+Course fee: According to the Erasmus+ guide, 80 euros / training day, including course preparation, training, training materials, administration costs, organizational costs, 24 hours emergency support.

 Trainers: multinational team of trainers – Portuguese, Romanian and Maltese, SALTO affiliated, with specialization courses in more than 15 European countries.